Tron Øgrim: Norwegian Wikipedia work

-Tron Øgrim became a contributor on Wikipedia in December 2005, when libelous statements about a colleague appeared in a Norwegian Wikipedia article. Øgrim continued as a Wikipedia editor after the issue was resolved, writing about constructed languages through most of 2006.
-In the fall of 2006, his focus changed to Nepal generally and the history of communism in Nepal specifically. Øgrim was known in the Norwegian wikicommunity for writing very long articles about somewhat obscure topics.
-He also cared much about smaller wikis and their progress.
-He was routinely posting messages about milestones at the Norwegian Village Pump, as well as participating on the Wikimedia News announcements page.

 Norwegian computer science lecturer Gisle Hannemyr remembers Øgrim as one of the most active Norwegian Wikipedia editors who chose Wikipedia as a platform for disseminating knowledge.
 Besides his articles on Nepal, he wrote on constructed languages like Esperanto and on many other topics.
 Hannemyr said: "I also believe that he was Norway's first blogger, with his site Under en stein i skogen ('Under a stone in the forest')."
 His website archives 107 of his posted articles, written in his East-Oslo idiolect.
 "He was absolutely a person who understood technology and how technology changes society," added Hannemyr.

-Tron Øgrim was extremely important for the Norwegian wiki movement, and he was often interviewed by the press about Wikipedia.
-He gave a lecture about Wikipedia when Wikipedia's co-founder Jimmy Wales visited Norway in May 2006.
-When journalists challenged him about the sometimes erroneous information that the encyclopedia presents, Øgrim responded that by itself that was not a problem – on the contrary it may be viewed as an advantage: "Wikipedia asks everybody to do a checkup of their own information and not accept anything on face value.
-If you ask me, it is a democratic problem that so little awareness of source criticism exists today in the Norwegian school system."

 Death and legacy

 Øgrim was found dead by one of his three daughters on 23 May 2007 in Oslo.
 The probable cause of death was a stroke.

 The Wikipedia in Norwegian website honored Øgrim by displaying (on its pages) its logo with a Norwegian flag at half mast in the foreground, for one day.